Identifying and purchasing the exact snare drum model Stewart Copeland refers to as "The Snare"--the backbeat behind most of The Police's hit records.

 By Darin Soll

-For many reasons, The Police are one of my all-time favorite bands, not the least of which is Stewart Copeland's brilliant drumming throughout their catalog.
+The Police are one of my all-time favorite bands for many reasons, not the least of which is Stewart Copeland's brilliant drumming throughout their catalog.
 Non-drummer fans of the band may not realize how much Stewart's world beat influences, and general avoidance of backbeats on 2 and 4, contributed to the band's unique sound.

 My wife and I saw The Police on the Phoenix stop of their Reunion Tour in 2007.
 I had been looking forward to Stewart's drumming and I wasn't disappointed--except for the dead snare mic during the first few songs in their set.
 The brief mic issue really highlighted how important his rimshots are to "Message in a Bottle."

 Much has already been written about Stewart's snare drum of "mysterious provenance" that cut through "the dirge from the bass and the ear-piecing sounds of a guitar."
-However, there is a lot of confusion about which specific snare drum is "The Snare" that he used on most of The Police's recordings as well as many live performances.
+However, there is a lot of confusion about which specific drum is "The Snare" on most of The Police's recordings and live performances.

 Some of this confusion arises from the fact that Stewart has a long-running endorsement deal with Tama Drums.
 While Tama did finally introduce its Stewart Copeland Signature Snare in 2001, "The Snare" was a standard Pearl (gasp!)
 5x14 chrome-over-brass snare drum.

 The rest of the confusion is created by inconsistencies in Pearl Drums' catalogs.
-The same 5x14 10-lug chrome-over-brass snare drum equipped with a "professional die cast" or Gladstone-style throw alternated between two model numbers in Pearl catalogs of the late 1970's and early 1980's:
+The same 5x14 10-lug chrome-over-brass snare drum equipped with a "professional die cast," Gladstone-style throw alternated between two model numbers in Pearl catalogs of the late 1970's and early 1980's:

 The inconsistencies in the '78 and '80 catalogs confused nearly everyone, and as a result, "The Snare" is often misidentified as a Jupiter.
-What we do know is that "The Snare" was equipped with Pearl's "professional die cast" or Gladstone-style throw with a non-adjustable butt plate, as shown in this pic of "The Snare" from Stewart's "Sacred Grove" studio:
+What we do know is that "The Snare" was equipped with Pearl's "professional die cast," Gladstone-style throw and a non-adjustable butt plate, as shown in this pic of "The Snare" from Stewart's "Sacred Grove" studio:

 Okay, enough of the history lesson--why does any of this matter?

-Because two legendary drummers, Neil Peart of Rush and Stewart Copeland of The Police, were loyal to very specific non-Tama snare drums while endorsing Tama Drums.
+Because two legendary drummers, Stewart Copeland of The Police and Neil Peart of Rush, were loyal to very specific non-Tama snare drums while endorsing Tama Drums.
 They were loyal to these drums for a reason.
-I've already posted about Neil's "Ol' Faithful" Slingerland snare, which has an amazing crack.
+I've already posted about Neil's "Old Faithful" Slingerland snare, which has an amazing crack.
 Stewart's Pearl COB snare would also be a worthy addition to a drummer's arsenal.

 There are two options for drummers wanting to closely replicate Stewart's sound:

-- Find and purchase a used Pearl B4514/4214 in good condition--typically $200-$300US--and upgrade the batter hoop.
+2. Find and purchase a vintage Pearl B4514/4214 in good condition--typically US$200-$300--and upgrade the batter hoop.
 Use the magnet test to determine whether the shell is brass or steel.

 In early 2011, I picked up a Tama SC145 on eBay for $240.
 It was my primary snare for a while, but the throw was not properly aligned with the snare bed and it was a beast to dial in.
 I eventually parted with it.